gauravmehra13/TetherTalk/README.md

 **Backend:**

 1. Navigate to the `/backend` directory in your terminal.
+2. Install the required packages `npm install`.
-2. Run `npm run dev` to start the backend server.
+3. Run `npm run dev` to start the backend server.
-3. The backend server will be running on `http://localhost:5001`.
+4. The backend server will be running on `http://localhost:5001`.

 **Frontend:**

 1. Navigate to the `/frontend` directory in your terminal.
+2. Install the required packages `npm install`.
-2. Run `npm run dev` to start the frontend server.
+3. Run `npm run dev` to start the frontend server.
-3. The frontend server will be running on `http://localhost:5173`.
+4. The frontend server will be running on `http://localhost:5173`.

 Open your web browser and navigate to `http://localhost:5173` to access the app 📱.